 Attorney Fellowship Sponsorship - Community Legal Services of Philadelphia

-The mission of Community Legal Services, Inc. (CLS) is to fight poverty, challenge systems that perpetuate injustice, and change lives through cutting-edge advocacy and exceptional legal representation.
+Community Legal Services, Inc. (CLS) seeks to sponsor driven and passionate Attorney Fellows who are committed to our client-centered work and mission to fight poverty, challenge systems that perpetuate injustice, and change lives through cutting-edge advocacy and exceptional legal representation.
 For over 50 years, CLS has been committed to working for justice by serving the legal needs of low-income Philadelphia residents in critical cases that affect their families, their jobs, their homes, and their incomes.
 We make a difference in the lives of poor and at-risk Philadelphians through high impact policy advocacy, individual representation, strategic use of media and community education.
-We work at the City, State and national levels.
 Many of our lawyers are nationally recognized experts in their fields.
 CLS’s combination of direct client services coupled with broad based impact work is a nationally renowned model.
-By identifying trends, we develop policy strategies, engage in systemic and legislative advocacy, and ultimately work to effectuate sustainable change to the client communities we serve.
+By identifying trends, we develop policy strategies, engage in systemic and legislative advocacy, and work to effectuate sustainable change to the client communities we serve.

-CLS seeks to sponsor Attorney Fellows to engage in exciting and innovative work important to our mission and our clients.
-The projects will vary depending on time constraints given the duration of the fellowship and the interests and experience of the candidate.
-Depending on the nature of the project, fellows will be placed in one of our 10 legal units: Employment (including wage theft and criminal records expungement), Energy, Family Advocacy, Health and Independence, Home Ownership and Consumer Rights, Housing, Language Access Project, Medical-Legal Partnership, SSI Disability, or the Youth Justice Project.
+Fellows will be placed in one of our 10 practice areas: Employment (including wage theft and criminal records expungement), Energy, Family Advocacy, Health and Independence, Home Ownership and Consumer Rights, Housing, Language Access Project, Medical-Legal Partnership, SSI Disability, or the Youth Justice Project.
+Fellowship projects will vary depending on time constraints given the duration of the fellowship and the interests and experience of the candidate.
 CLS typically seeks to sponsor attorney fellows for the Skadden Foundation and the Independence Foundation.
-However, CLS may also opt to sponsor Attorney Fellows for other fellowships such as Equal Justice Works or law school-based fellowships depending on the needs of the program and the qualifications of the candidate.
+However, CLS may also sponsor Attorney Fellows for other fellowships such as Equal Justice Works or law school-based fellowships depending on the needs of the program and the qualifications of the candidate.

 The ideal Attorney Fellow candidate will possess a demonstrated passion for, interest in, and commitment to public interest and poverty law, racial justice, and serving low-income communities and clients; a demonstrated ability to providing the highest quality legal services to individual clients; excellent legal analysis and research, writing and oral advocacy skills; an interest in policy and advocacy work; strong networking, relationship building and communications skills; and demonstrated sound professional and legal judgment.

-CLS is seeking incoming 3Ls, recent graduates or judicial clerks for Attorney Fellowship sponsorships whose projects will commence in the Fall of 2022.
+CLS is seeking rising 3Ls, recent graduates or judicial clerks for Attorney Fellowship sponsorships whose projects will commence in the Fall of 2024.
 A J.D. from an accredited law school and willingness to sit for the Pennsylvania State Bar is required.

 What to Include in your application:

-- The deadline to apply for consideration for sponsorship with Skadden Foundation, EJW or Independence Foundation is June 21, 2021.
-No late applications will be considered for these applications.
-CLS intends to conduct interviews for these applicants starting in early July.
+The deadline to apply for consideration for sponsorship with Skadden Foundation, EJW or Independence Foundation is Tuesday, May 30, 2023.
+CLS intends to conduct interviews for these applicants starting in early June.

-Community Legal Services is an equal opportunity employer.
-CLS does not discriminate in the selection of employees on the basis of race, color, religion, gender, sexual orientation, sexual identity,genetics, age, national origin, disability, or veteran status.
+CLS is an equal opportunity employer.
+CLS does not discriminate in the selection of employees on the basis of race, color, religion, gender, sexual orientation, sexual identity, genetics, age, national origin, disability, or veteran status.
 In addition to federal law requirements, CLS complies with all applicable state and local laws governing nondiscrimination in employment.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.